dappnode/mev-sp-oracle/spec/README.md

   * Each validator gets its `PendingRewards` increased by `reward/active_subscriptions`.
   * The proposer of the block gets `AccumulatedRewards+=PendingRewards` and `PendingRewards=0`, meaning that it consolidates its balance, converting all pending rewards into accumulated rewards ready to claim.
 * If a new manual subscription is detected with `COLLATERAL_GWEI`, update `PendingRewards+=COLLATERAL_GWEI`.
 Since its pending, whenever the validator proposes a block, the collateral will be returned, since it will be added to the accumulated rewards.
-* If reward is coming from a donation, increase al validators `PendingRewards` increased by `reward/active_subscriptions`.
+* If reward is coming from a donation, increase all validators `PendingRewards` increased by `reward/active_subscriptions`.

 TODO: Draw diagram with flow.

-> note: fees are not considered in the calculation TODO:
-* talk about the account that gets the fees and the configured %.
-TODO: Still unclear how to handle it
+TODO: Include subscriptions and unsubscriptions

+When calculating the rewards, the pool operator takes a cut for each reward that is sent to the pool, where `POOL_FEES_ADDRESS` gets `POOL_FEES_PERCENT`.
+Note that the funds are not sent *per se* to the `POOL_FEES_ADDRESS` but they are added as a leaf in the merkle tree (see next section).
+In other words, the owner of the pool can claim the fees as if it were a validator, by providing a valid merkle proof and using said address as sender.

+For each reward (see types of rewards) that is sent to the pool, its distributed as follows:
+* Get the amount of eligible validators (validators that are eligible for rewards) `Active` or `YellowCard` state.
+* The pool takes `POOL_FEES_PERCENT` of that reward, increasing its balance `AccumulatedRewards` by that amount + remainder (if any).
+Note that all the arithmetic is integer based without decimals, hence the remainder.
+* The reward minus the cut (and remainder) is shared among all eligible validators.
+Note that if there is also a reminder, it goes to the `POOL_FEES_PERCENT`, increasing its `AccumulatedRewards`.
+* Each eligible validator gets its `PendingRewards` increased by that amount.

+Note that the pool gets the remainders from two different divisions, but this is done for simplicity and since the calculations are in wei, the value of it is neglectable, and makes the oracle fair with all validator, where each on of the eligible ones get the exact same amount of rewards.

 ## Merkle trees and proofs